 Every-time I upgrade a firmware, software, replace a spare part or just change some settings I perform some proximity maiden flights.
 I try to fly at low-altitude and short distance, keeping my eye on the aircraft.

-How and Why it crashed: Hardware failure, Software bug or Pilot error?
+How and Why it crashed: Hardware failure, a Software bug or Pilot error?

-First minute of flight was perfectly normal, no sign about what comes next.
+The first minute of the flight was perfectly normal, no sign about what comes next.
 Battery level was OK, FPV signal stable, everything was like it should be.
-Due to the low visibility I decided to bring it back (manually, without pressing RTH button) and land.
-When it was about 30 meters far from me it stopped and started to descend – at this time I had no more the control over the drone.
+Due to the low visibility, I decided to bring it back (manually, without pressing RTH button) and land.
+When it was about 30 meters far from me it stopped and started to descend – at this time I had no more control over the drone.
 As I flew at low altitude, it was just about 20 meters about bushes.
-I desperately pushed up the throttle stick then finally stopped loosing altitude, I gained controls back for few seconds and loose it forever.
-At that time I realised that my Mavic Mini will surely crash land, my only consolation was that at least it wasn’t above a lake.
+I desperately pushed up the throttle stick then finally stopped losing altitude, I gained controls back for few seconds and lose it forever.
+At that time I realized that my Mavic Mini will surely crash land, my only consolation was that at least it wasn’t above a lake.

 In the drone footage above you can see my reaction running to the predicted crash zone.
-Also, in the video bellow (flight record from DJI Fly APP) you can see that despite the throttle was at maximum value it continued to loose altitude – I think this is the perfect proof that it was not about a pilot error.
-Later, analysing the logs I found that my Mavic Mini had 4 times some “Not Enough Force/ESC Error“, despite that was no wind and battery level was more than 70%.
+Also, in the video below (flight record from DJI Fly APP) you can see that despite the throttle was at the maximum value it continued to lose altitude – I think this is the perfect proof that it was not about a pilot error.
+Later, analyzing the logs I found that my Mavic Mini had 4 times some “Not Enough Force/ESC Error“, despite that was no wind and battery level was more than 70%.

 How to find your crashed Mavic Mini

 If you are close to the approximate crash location and the battery is still loaded in the drone, you just need to activate “Start flashing and beeping” in the DJI Fly APP.
-You can access it in “Safety” tab under “Find my drone”.
-Thanks to the laud noise and flashing light I found it easily in the 3m high dense bushes.
-I had to cut a way in order to be able to recover it.
+You can access it in the “Safety” tab under “Find my drone”.
+Thanks to the loud noise and flashing light I found it easily in the 3m high dense bushes.
+I had to cut away in order to be able to recover it.

 My suggestion is to always inspect the crashed aircraft for missing parts, if there are, you should look for them right then.
 I had luck the crash/collision was gentle and even the propellers seemed okay – probably stopping the motors helped a lot.
 Also, there was no sign of icing on the props or aircraft which could have caused the crash.